elixir-europe/rdmkit/pages/tool_assembly/plant_phenomics_assembly.md

 ### Data Reuse

 Plant phenotyping data reuse relies on rich metadata following the MIAPPE specifications annotated with proper ontologies.
 Most of the important ontologies are registered on FAIRSHARING: use this [search example](https://fairsharing.org/search?fairsharingRegistry=Standard&q=plant&isMaintained=true).
+[AgroPortal](http://agroportal.lirmm.fr/) is another vocabulary and ontology repository for agronomy and related domains.

 ## Where can you find training materials and events about the MIAPPE data management tool assembly?